 3. Take Advantage of the Relational Capability of CRM

-A manufacturer or distributor may want to track all of the equipment that each customer owns.
-A commercial property management company may want users to easily view what properties are associated with each customer.
+A commercial property management company may want users to view what properties are associated with each customer easily.

 We’ve seen cases where a new CRM administrator has created a series of repeating “flat” fields such as Property 1 Address, Property 2 Address, Property 3 Address, etc.

-A better way to track this related information is to create what is variously called a custom table, entity or object — depending on the CRM vendor.
+A better way to track this related information is to create what is variously called a custom table, entity, or object — depending on the CRM vendor.
 Records in these custom tables can be linked to a parent record — in this case, the customer record.

 With a “child” table, multiple attributes of the equipment (serial number, cost) or property (category, # of units) can be tracked.
 Also, unlike with repeating flat fields, users are not limited to the number of related records they can create.